saccharinedreams/ETHGlobal-London/bounties/Arbitrum.md

 ### Please add a sentence or two on why you're applicable for this prize.

-Deployed smart contract on Arb One for tracking metrics in our VR game
+Deployed smart contract on Arb One for tracking kill metrics in our VR game

 ### Link to the code where the tech is used.